 Ali Raza

 • For every additional 5 camels, one more sheep is due until 25 camels, where the obligation changes.

-What is the minimum number of goats for zakat?
+What is the minimum number of goats for Zakat?

-The minimum number of goats needed for zakat is 40.
+The minimum number of goats needed for Zakat is 40.
 It is the same as the nisab of zakat on sheep.

+Ali Raza